-- May include difficulty breathing, chest pain, racing heart, numbness and tingling of your hands and feet.
-First time it happens can be very scary and many New Moms don’t know what is going on.~ Don’t wait, find out if you need help.
+First time it happens can be very scary and many New Moms don’t know what is going on.
+Don’t wait, find out if you need help.
 It could have a medical cause too.
-You don’t have to suffer and you are not alone!

 - Thoughts that are upsetting and are not something you have felt or experienced.

 - Doing things over and over to make your fears and obsessions smaller or more manageable.